James Booth

 Biography

-From Wikipedia, the free encyclopedia James Booth (born David Geeves; 19 December 1927 - 11 August 2005) was an English film, stage and television actor and screenwriter.
+James Booth (born David Geeves; 19 December 1927 - 11 August 2005) was an English film, stage and television actor and screenwriter.
 Though handsome enough to play leading roles, and versatile enough to play a wide variety of character parts, Booth naturally projected a shifty, wolfish, or unpredictable quality that led inevitably to villainous roles and comedy, usually with a cockney flavour.
 He is probably best known for his role as Vic Fielding in the British soap opera Coronation Street.
-Description above from the Wikipedia article James Booth, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Career Overview

-James Booth has 61 screen credits in a career dating back to 1957.
+James Booth has 60 screen credits in a career dating back to 1957.
 Their work spans 9 cinematic universes — most prominently American Ninja with 2 titles.
-Signature works include Programmed to Kill, Penny Gold, Rentadick.
+Signature works include American Ninja 4: The Annihilation, Programmed to Kill, Penny Gold.
 Explore the interactive character relationship maps on each title page to trace how their roles connect across franchises.

 Personal Facts